-Last week, a major ransomware attack named “WannaCry” reeked havoc on computer networks all over the world.
+Last week, a major ransomware attack named “WannaCry” wreaked havoc on computer networks all over the world.
 Ransomware attacks are becoming increasingly advanced and difficult to prevent.
 While more expansive cybersecurity efforts will continue to focus on how to prevent the attacks on a large scale, the average individual needs to stay informed on what he or she can do to protect sensitive data.
-Below is a seven-step list to help you to develop a more secure online space:

 - Ensure your computer and mobile device operating systems are up to date.
 Outdated operating systems lack security updates that greatly increase your vulnerability to attacks.